COMPUTER NETWORKING - 2022/3

 Thus, the summative assessment for this module consists of:

 · An individual coursework exercise and accompanying report.
-This assesses LO2, LO3, LO5 and LO6.
+This assesses all learning objectives.

 Formative assessment and feedback:

-Formative feedback is provided as part of the feedback for the summative assessment as well as during the lab sessions.
+Formative feedback is provided during the lab sessions.

 - This module provides a grounding in how computers are interconnected using a variety of networking components.
 Then, it also shows how software protocols provide access to the network from higher-level applications.
 The student should also understand in how to sense the network and how the check the parameters involved in network communications.